Caffeine: How much is too much?

 How much is too much?

 Up to 400 milligrams (mg) of caffeine a day appears to be safe for most healthy adults.
-That's roughly the amount of caffeine in four cups of brewed coffee, 10 cans of cola or two "energy shot" drinks.
-Keep in mind that the actual caffeine content in beverages varies widely, especially among energy drinks.
+That''s roughly the amount of caffeine in four cups of brewed coffee, 10 cans of cola or two "energy shot" drinks.

 Even among adults, heavy caffeine use can cause unpleasant side effects.
 And caffeine may not be a good choice for people who are highly sensitive to its effects or who take certain medications.

-You drink more than 4 cups of coffee a day
+You drink 4 or more cups a day

 - Stomach upset